Amy Chua: Yale Law School

 Chua is known for mentoring students from marginalized communities and for helping students get judicial clerkships.
 In 2018, HuffPost and The Guardian alleged that Chua had advised female students to dress "outgoing" when seeking employment.
 Chua denied this claim.
-In 2019, Chua agreed not to drink or socialize with students outside of class.
+In 2019, Chua agreed not to drink or socialize with students outside of class for a limited time.
+In 2021, Chua was accused of drunkenly partying with students and federal judges.
+She agreed to a one-year restriction of her teaching duties as a small group professor.

 Personal life

 Chua lives in New Haven, Connecticut, and is married to Yale Law School professor Jed Rubenfeld.
-She has two daughters, Sophia and Louisa ("Lulu").
-The former appeared in the New Yorker in 2014 as a Harvard member of Kappa Alpha Theta and ROTC.
+The couple has two daughters.